 “Serving the Anchorage community as superintendent would be the privilege and honor of a lifetime; I want to put down roots here, and unite our complex, multicultural community around our schools.
 I’m ready to roll up my sleeves and partner with the community to create a shared vision of educational excellence.
 I have a track record of leading academic gains and attracting top talent into one of America’s largest and most diverse school districts; I am prepared to lead the Anchorage School District into a bright, exciting new chapter.”

-Dr. Bryantt is an alumnus of the top ranked Cooperative Superintendency Program at the University of Texas at Austin, and has also completed numerous national future superintendent fellowships.
+He is an alumnus of the top ranked Cooperative Superintendency Program at the University of Texas at Austin and has also completed numerous national future superintendent fellowships.
 He holds doctoral and master’s degrees in education leadership and policy from the University of Texas at Austin, and a Bachelor of Science from Yale University.
 He currently serves on the board of Junior Achievement of Alaska, the Anchorage Chamber of Commerce board of directors, and a core member of United Way of Anchorage’s Cradle to Career initiative.